The Libraries provide three types of web resources:

 These licensed databases can normally be used only from computers on Grounds, but there are workarounds to allow use from home or while traveling.

-ITS provides a “virtual private network” that puts your computer temporarily on the U.Va. network.
-Register with ITS to put a certificate on your computer, then download and install the network software.
+ITS provides a "virtual private network" that puts your computer temporarily on the UVA network.
+You’ll need to register with ITS to put a certificate on your computer, and then download and install the network software.